-To maintain a contractual discount of tuition fees and/or scholarships, students must demonstrate reasonable academic performance and progress.
+To continue to receive a scholarship, students must demonstrate reasonable academic performance and progress.
 Students who do not complete courses or lapse into inactive status will not continue to receive financial aid.

 Refunds

 Cancellation and Withdrawal Policy: Students have the right to cancel the enrollment agreement and obtain a refund of charges paid through attendance at the first class session, or the seventh day after enrollment, whichever is later.
 A notice of cancellation shall be in writing.
 A withdrawal may be effectuated by the student's written notice or by the student's conduct, including, but not necessarily limited to, a student's lack of attendance.
 Cancellation is effective on the date the University is notified by students of their intent to cancel.
 Students should contact the University Registrar by email at registrar@wciu.edu or by telephone at 626.398.2222.